-This is the first time I’ve used instant pudding mix in a cookie.
+These cookies were my first try at using instant pudding mix in a cookie.
 I’ve heard that adding pudding mix to cookie dough keeps the cookies soft, but I wasn’t crazy about the idea of adding pudding mix with artificial flavors, dyes, and other things.

-I decided to try adding pudding mix this time because JELL-O recently came out with a new line of instant pudding mixes (and Jell-O mixes) called JELL–O SIMPLY GOOD.
-They’re made and flavored with real ingredients like banana, cocoa, vanilla bean, and fruit juices–and they have no artificial flavors, dyes, or preservatives.
-JELL-O sent me some complimentary samples to try and I used their Simply Good Chocolate Instant Pudding Mix in this recipe.
+There’s a line of instant pudding mixes (and Jell-O mixes) called JELL–O SIMPLY GOOD— they’re made and flavored with real ingredients like banana, cocoa, vanilla bean, and fruit juices—and they have no artificial flavors, dyes, or preservatives.
+So I decided to try their Simply Good Chocolate Instant Pudding Mix in these cookies.
 The pudding mix really does make the cookies soft and chewy.
 These cookies also have a rich chocolate flavor with just a hint of coffee, which pairs well with the dark chocolate chips.
 And if you want to make them more of a holiday treat, you can add sprinkles on top!

 DARK CHOCOLATE MOCHA PUDDING COOKIES by NancyC